 One way to approximate the comet’s path is to program a computer.
 We could feed in a starting position and velocity, code formulas for where the object will be a nanosecond later given its velocity now, update its velocity at the new location to account for the sun’s pull, and repeat.
 This method is widely used.
 The miracle in calculus lies in passing to the limit, treating paths through time and space as accumulations of infinitely many, infinitely small steps, which no computer could simulate because no computer is infinitely fast.
 Yet passing to the infinite limit often simplifies the math.
 For example, plotting the smooth lines and curves in the graphs above required no heavy-duty number crunching even though the contours represent growth processes in which the absolute increment, additional dollars of GWP, is always changing.

 But classical calculus ignores randomness.
 It is great for modeling the fall of apples; not so much for the price of Apple.
 And not so much for rockets buffeted by turbulence, nor for the human trajectory, which has sustained shocks such as the fall of Rome, the Black Death, industrial take-off, world wars, depressions, and financial crises.
-It was Kyosi Itô who in the mid-20th century, more than anyone else, found a way to infuse randomness into the calculus of Newton and Leibniz.
+It was Kyosi Itô who in the mid-20th century, more than anyone else, found a way to infuse randomness into calculus.
 The result is called the stochastic calculus, or the Itô calculus.
 (Though to listen to the BBC narrator, you’d think he invented the classical calculus rather than adding randomness to it.)

 I devised a stochastic model for the evolution of GWP.
 I borrowed ideas from John Cox, who as a young Ph.D. followed in the footsteps of Black, Scholes, and Merton.
 The stochastic approach intrigued me because it can express the randomness of human history, including the way that unexpected events send ripples into the future.
 Also, for technical reasons, stochastic models are better for data series with unevenly spaced data points.
 (In my GWP data, the first two numbers are 5,000 years apart, for 10,000 and 5,000 BCE, while the last two are nine apart, for 2010 and 2019.)
 Finally, I hoped that a stochastic model would soften the paradox of infinity: perhaps after fitting to the data, it would imply that infinite GWP in finite time was possible but not inevitable.